recursionlab/quorum/README.md

 ### 🜏 Symbolic Residue Theory

-The AGI-Quorum architecture is built on the Theory of Nothing—understanding that the most valuable interpretability signals are not outputs but silences, hesitations, and failures.
+The Quorum architecture is built on the Theory of Nothing—understanding that the most valuable interpretability signals are not outputs but silences, hesitations, and failures.

 Symbolic Residue (R<sub>Σ</sub>) refers to the structured remnants left behind when model computation fails, providing unprecedented insights into model cognition: